tniedbala/dataframeql/README.md

 <br><hr>

-### Sub-Queries
+### 7. Named Sub-Queries
-Named subqueries may be used using the `WITH()` clause.
-Note that like standard SQL, named subqueries must be separated with commas:
+Named subqueries may be created using the `WITH()` clause.
+Note that like traditional SQL, named subqueries must be separated with commas:

 ```python
 import pandas as pd